-Nancy Kranich served as President of the American Library Association in 2000-2001, focusing on the role of libraries in democracies.
-A tireless champion of the public’s information rights, Kranich has spoken out against censorship, filtering, privatization, and other attempts to limit public access to vital information.
-While President, Kranich led ALA’s Children’s Internet Protection Act (CIPA) lawsuit against the government and she attended both the District and Supreme Court hearings.
-Prior to her Presidency, she spearheaded ALA's freedom of information and Internet filtering advocacy initiatives, formed the Coalition on Government Information, and established the James Madison Awards honoring champions of the public's right to know.
-She has testified several times before Congress, attended annual legislative days at the state and national levels, and participated in White House briefings on a number of issues.
+Nancy Kranich teaches at the Rutgers University School of Communication and Information and conducts special projects for the Rutgers University Libraries.
+She served as President of the American Library Association in 2000-2001, focusing on the role of libraries in democracies.
+A tireless advocate for free and open access to information, Nancy has spoken out against censorship, filtering, secrecy, privatization, and other attempts to limit the public’s information rights.
+She has also spearheaded ALA's right to know, information commons, civic engagement, and Internet filtering initiatives, formed the Coalition on Government Information, and established the James Madison Awards honoring champions of public access to information.
+She has testified several times before Congress, attended annual legislative days at the state and national levels, and participated in several White House and Congressional briefings.

-Much of Kranich’s library career was based at New York University, where, as Associate Dean of Libraries, she managed NYU’s libraries, press, and media services.
-She also worked in public libraries in Bridgeport and Windsor, CT, and Madison, WI.
-After retiring from NYU, Kranich authored: The Information Commons: A Public Policy Report as a Senior Research Fellow at the Free Expression Policy Project in New York.
-Prior to moving to New Jersey, Kranich lived and worked for several years as a civic librarian in State College, PA, fostering civic engagement, consulting with libraries and policy organizations, serving on the public library board, and lecturing at Penn State, UW-Milwaukee (online), Long Island University, and other universities.
-Now at Rutgers University, Kranich splits her time between teaching Library and Information Science and working as Special Projects Librarian.
+Prior to moving to New Jersey, Nancy lived and worked for several years as a civic librarian in State College, PA, fostering civic engagement, consulting with libraries and policy organizations, serving as a trustee of the public library, and lecturing at Penn State, UW-Milwaukee (online), Long Island, and other universities.
+Now at Rutgers University, Nancy splits her time between teaching information policy and intellectual freedom courses in Library and Information Science and working as Special Projects Librarian.

-Kranich is Treasurer of the National Security Archive in Washington and judges Project Censored's Most Underreported Stories of the Year.
-She has worked internationally to advance libraries and democracy in Eastern Europe and to promote universal service and information commons in France, China and Taiwan.
-In 2011, she helped plan and lead the workshop, Beyond Books: News, Literacy and Democracy for America’s Libraries, which asked what’s possible when you bring together journalists and librarians.
-An active proponent of dialogue and deliberation, she served on the board of the Kettering Foundation’s National Issues Forum Institute (NIFI) and chaired the NIFI local affiliate in State College, PA.
+Nancy is Treasurer of the National Security Archive in Washington and judges Project Censored's Most Underreported Stories of the Year.
+She has worked internationally to advance libraries and democracy in Eastern Europe and to promote universal service and information commons in France, China, Taiwan, and Mexico.
+An active proponent and convener of dialogue, deliberation, and community engagement, she works closely with the Harwood Institute for Public Innovation and the Kettering Foundation, including participating in the Deliberative Democracy Exchange, serving on the board of its National Issues Forum Institute (NIFI), attending the U.S./Russia Dartmouth Conference dialogues, and chairing the NIFI local affiliate in State College, PA.

 Academic and Public Libraries